I know a lot of people that are pretty intimidated when it comes to cooking a turkey in a convection oven.

-Is this your first time cooking a turkey?
+Related Recipe: Is this your first time cooking a turkey?
 We have another turkey recipe that gives you step by step instructions that are EASY AND SIMPLE.
-The BEST Thanksgiving Turkey (How to Cook a Turkey) from the Six Sisters.
-This is for an oven roasted turkey.
+The BEST Thanksgiving Turkey (How to Cook a Turkey)

 Have you heard about our newest cookbook, Copycat Cooking?
 We took over 100 of our favorite restaurant recipes and simplified them so that you can make them right at home!